dotnet/docs/docs/standard/modernize-with-azure-and-containers/index.md

 All rights reserved.
 No part of the contents of this book may be reproduced in any form or by any means without the written permission of the publisher.

-This book is available for free in the form of an electronic book (eBook) available through multiple channels at Microsoft such as <http://dot.net/architecture>
+This book is available for free in the form of an electronic book (e-book) available through multiple channels at Microsoft such as <http://dot.net/architecture>

 If you have questions related to this book, email at [dotnet-architecture-ebooks-feedback@service.microsoft.com](mailto:dotnet-architecture-ebooks-feedback@service.microsoft.com?subject=Feedback%20for%20.NET%20Container%20&%20Microservices%20Architecture%20book)